rednafi/rednafi.com/content/misc/dns_record_to_share_text.md

     - Networking
 ---

-This morning, while browsing Hacker News, I came across a neat [trick] that allows you to share textual data by leveraging DNS TXT records.
+This morning, while browsing Hacker News, I came across a neat trick[^1] that allows you to share textual data by leveraging DNS TXT records.
 It can be useful for sharing a small amount of data in environments that restrict IP but allow DNS queries, or to bypass censorship.